dottjt/reddit_response/README.md

 ## DONE

+- put the reade container AFTER the first post, not before
 - message border turns red when clicking on prelimLink
 - I figured out how to simplify the sub filter
 - Handle flairs at the very end.
 So that they can have more specific searches.